ethereum/web3.py/docs/web3.eth.account.rst

 Funding a New Account
 ---------------------

-If you create a private key it comes with its own Ethereum address.
+If you create a private key, it comes with its own Ethereum address.
 By default, the balance of this address is zero.
 Before you can send any transactions with your account, you need to top up.